pytest-dev/pytest-django/docs/helpers.rst

 This fixture will ensure the Django database is set up.
 This only required for fixtures which want to use the database themselves.
-A test function should normally use the :py:func:`~pytest.mark.djangodb` mark to signal it needs the database.
+A test function should normally use the :py:func:`~pytest.mark.django_db` mark to signal it needs the database.

 ``transactional_db``